liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/02-logging-in-to-liferay.markdown

 a professor can.
 A patient logging into a health care portal should not be able to access a doctor's resources.
 Some content (at least a login page) should be available to everybody, including unauthenticated users (called *guest* users).
-To learn more about how @product@ restricts access to portal resources to different users, please see the
+To learn more about how @sharepoint@ restricts access to portal resources to different users, please see the
 [Roles and Permissions](/docs/7-2/user/-/knowledge_base/u/roles-and-permissions)
 documentation.